MicrosoftDocs/quantum-docs/articles/how-to-work-with-jobs.md

 ## Job lifecycle

-You typically create jobs for either [quantum computing](xref:microsoft.quantum.overview.understanding) or [quantum inspired optimization(QIO)](xref:microsoft.quantum.optimization.concepts.overview.introduction).
-Once you've written your quantum program or expressed your QIO problem, you can select a target and submit your job.
+Once you've written your quantum program, you can select a target and submit your job.

 This diagram shows the basic workflow after you submit your job: